sveltejs/svelte/.changeset/thin-spoons-float.md

 ---
-"svelte": patch
+'svelte': patch
 ---

-fix: create sources for initial values of Set
+fix: create sources on read for Set